stefanpenner/lcc.live/README.md

 **Current Status:**

-- The current iteration is an experiment built using Go.
+- The current iteration is an experiment built using Go, and it works.
 - Despite being somewhat rough around the edges, it performs exceptionally well and consumes few resources.
 - The codebase may be messy, but it's surprisingly approachable, especially for someone new to Go.

+** TODO **

+- [ ] nothing really, it's fine
+- [ ] write some tests, so I feel confident makes quick changes
+- [ ] improve the UX, especially the dialog
+- [ ] add some additional data (snow, temp, forcasts, etc)

 ---